Guitar Distortion Effect Stomp box

 This stage does the distortion heavy lifting.
 D3 and D5 Schottky diodes (1N6263) provide hard clipping on the output of the LF351N op-amp.
 Their job is to “chop off” the peaks and lows of the audio wave form, which creates distortion.
 The R5 potentiometer controls the gain out of the op-amp.
 The topology here is inspired by the Boss DS-1 distortion pedal described on Electrosmash.

 C3 and R4 form a high pass filter with a cutoff frequency of around 23 Hz to remove unwanted low end.
 Potentiometer POT1_DIST1 controls the gain.
+The demo video shows the effect.

 The tone control of FrankStomp is inspired by the Big Muff Pi stage described on Electrosmash.
 High-pass and low-pass filters comprise the tone control with potentiometer POT2_TONE1.
 The low-pass filter with R13 and and C10 give a low cutoff frequency of about 408 h5 Hz and the high-pass filter with C9 and R1 give a high cutoff of about 1.881 Khz.
 The potentiometer adjusts tone between those two points.